No matter what size their budget is, children’s ministers are

 citizens’ Bible study for donations.
 Donating items helps these

 people be part of your team.

-- For Christmas gift baskets for Sunday school teachers, put
+- For gift baskets for Sunday school teachers, put

 together a sample basket early in December.
 Then ask the adult

 - Keep your junior church offerings to fund everything you